chipxsd/stream-based-sync/stream-based-sync.md

 How does the "happened-before" information look like?
 It's as simple as the client stating: "for the event I'm about to generate, this is the last event I saw" -- this establishes the happened-before relation between events.
-This extra piece of data could piggyback onto the events, and we can take the advantage of the `seq` value to point to `Sync.Events` that happened-before, due to `seq` being a constant value generated by the server.
+This extra piece of data could piggyback on the events, and we can take the advantage of the `seq` value to point to `Sync.Events` that happened-before, due to `seq` being a constant value generated by the server.
 We can call this value the `precedingSeq` and add it to our `Sync.Event` model: